What is Build to Rent?

 - The Collective

-Homeviews.com reviews and rates new developments.
+Homeviews.com reviews and rates properties built by Build to Rent developers.
 It’s a great place to look to see what existing residents think of their place.
 They have named their top 5 Build to Rent developments with Dressage Court in Tower Hamlets, London coming in at number one.
 Dressage Court and Vantage Point (in North London) which takes third place are both built by Essential Living.

 Meanwhile Fizzy Hayes in West London is in second place and Fizzy Stepney Green in fifth place.
 Both of these are, as the name suggests, built by Fizzy Living.

 Unfortunately, there isn’t a centralised hub where you can search for your local Build to Rent.
 Your best bet is to check out these developer’s websites to see if they have anything in your local area.

 Alternatively, if you are looking at a rental property in a new development, you can use HomeViews.com to see verified reviews and ratings by current and former residents.